 As a Distance Learning student, you have access to many of the campus resources and services available to students.
 Explore the many options below to learn more about services and resources available to you.
-When you're not sure who to contact, e-mail email@example.com or call 877-528-6597.
+When you're not sure who to contact, contact us.
 We're here for you.

 Distance Learning Library Services

-The Jim Dan Hill Library welcomes Distance Learning Students to utilize their services and resources.
+All of Jim Dan Hill Library's services and resources are available to Distance Learning students.
 Be sure to check out the Distance Learning Library to learn more about the services and guides available.

 Online Tutoring Services

-As a Distance Learning Student, you have access to free 24/7 online tutoring services via Tutor.com.
+As a Distance Learning Student, you have access to free 24/7 online tutoring services via Brainfuse.
+Use your UW-Superior e-mail address as your username and your UW-Superior ID number as your password.

 If you're looking for help writing a paper or need a second set of eyes to help with revising and editing, the Writing Center is always available to Distance Learning Students.
 With online consultations and extended hours for every term, you'll be able to get the help you need.